midorineko/reoccurance/README.md

 ----
 ## Improvements
 1. Better handle the holidays all together
-* start by hitting an api that return holiday dates
-* handle holidays on mondays and fridays better
+-start by hitting an api that return holiday dates -handle holidays on mondays and fridays better
-* handle holidays that are multiple days long
+-handle holidays that are multiple days long
-* only loop through holidays once and handle weekends at the same time
+-only loop through holidays once and handle weekends at the same time
-2. Add a feature test around the creation of an event
-* add tests that aren't just content based
+2. Add a feature test around the creation of an event -add tests that aren't just content based
 3. User a better naming convention
 4. Style